My confession: I've never used canvas before this article.

 We can also get the 3D Engine, but that's for a later article.

 Ok, let's add a square, maybe?

 ctx.fillRect(50, 50, 100, 100);

-The parameters we are sending are as follows (x, y, width, height).
+We are sending the parameters (x, y, width, height).

 Cool, so now we see our first rectangle!

 There are quite a lot of shapes we can make with the Canvas;

 - Curves (Quadratic & Bezier)

 With that, we can create any shape.
 Here are some examples: